macloo/html_css_templates/README.md

 ## grid

 The CSS grid has revolutionized grid-style page layouts, making floats and inline-block styles unnecessary in many cases (but not all).
 Good planning is required before you can implement the grid effectively.
+See also `flexbox` above.

 [Browser support for CSS grid](http://caniuse.com/#feat=css-grid) is pretty good but not yet universal.